 14. Loss of Romance

 Often, when there is infidelity in a relationship, one partner is not as interested in the other.
 This can lead to a loss of romantic feelings towards that person, which can manifest in many ways, including no longer celebrating special occasions, going out on dates, verbally expressing their love, or showing affection, among others.
 When confronted about the lack of romance the unfaithful partner may not be receptive or fail to make any changes to their behavior.
 For instance, you may express that you would like them to spend quality time with you, plan a date night, or simply kiss you more to which they may verbally agree to but fail to follow through with.
-Or they may respond to your request but in ways that demonstrate frustration, disinterest or even resentment for having to do so.
+Or they may respond to your request but in ways that demonstrate frustration, disinterest, or even resentment for having to do so.

 15. They Gaslight You

 When confronted with evidence of cheating, your partner may lash out by calling you crazy, suggesting you are seeing things wrong, invalidating your feelings, or making you question your reality.
-For example, a cheating partner who is overheard making plans with their lover may suggest their spouse was just hearing things, or they may redirect the conversation to your behavior and attempt to make you feel guilty for violating their privacy, not trusting them, or being paranoid.
+For example, a cheating partner who is overheard making plans with their lover may suggest their spouse just heard things, or they may redirect the conversation to your behavior and attempt to make you feel guilty for violating their privacy, not trusting them, or being paranoid.

 16. Projection